 Sen. Joe Manchin (D-WV) introduced: “People speak me out from their heart, and that has been very, very powerful.
 They’ve needed to see what impact this may have on humans’ lives.”

 “It’s infantile”: how many Senate Republicans view the health care protesters.
 Many Republicans insist that the protests, arrests, and yelling are pointless.
 Sen. James Inhofe (R-OK) maintained lower back fun while asked if activists’ mobilization against the invoice made it more difficult for Republicans to guide.

 “Oh, no, no, no. Definitely now not.
 It’s childish.
 It has the opposite impact,” he said.
 More than one hundred protesters were arrested within the Russell Senate Office Building on Wednesday by myself.
 Inhofe said he believed that attempted sacrifice, in all likelihood, backfired.

-“For human beings without records and no expertise coming and yelling and screaming while not having any concept of what the problem is, or what might be in a fitness care invoice — I’ve observed that to be feature — though maybe I’m biased as it doesn’t affect me,” Inhofe said.
+“For human beings without records and no expertise coming and yelling and screaming while not having any concept of what the problem is, or what might be in a fitness care invoice — I’ve observed that to be a feature — though maybe I’m biased as it doesn’t affect me,” Inhofe said.
 “But, no, I don’t assume it has an effect.”